Top 12 Nurse Must-Haves

 A tourniquet is a tight bandage or cord used to stop the flow of blood through a vein or artery, and it is usually employed during a blood draw or (worst case scenario) when a severe injury is causing a lot of blood loss.
 The design may be simple, but it’s a very handy supply.

-Whether you’re a nursing student or a seasoned nurse practitioner, these nine everyday nursing supplies are key tools to keep on hand during every shift.
+Whether you’re a nursing student, a seasoned nurse practitioner, or any other type of medical professional, these twelve everyday nursing essentials are key tools to keep on hand during every shift.
 If you’re looking to build your nursing supply collection, this list is a great place to start.